webstudio-is/webstudio-community/docs/FAQ.md

 Some companies choose instead to call their products open core, rather than open source, which denotes that the primary functionality (or "core") of the product is open source, but acknowledges the existence of proprietary parts within.

 ## How is Webstudio licensed?
-The Webstudio Designer is distributed under the MIT license, an open source license that allows the user to copy, modify, merge, publish, distrubute, sublicense, or sell as long as the same copyright/permission notice is included.
+The Webstudio Builder is distributed under the MIT license, an open source license that allows the user to copy, modify, merge, publish, distrubute, sublicense, or sell as long as the same copyright/permission notice is included.
 In short: do what you want, with Webstudio, but give credit.
 The MIT license very popular, as it's considered one of the most permissive open source licenses and limits legal headaches.

 ## Is Webstudio open source?
 The Webstudio Builder is open source, while the entire Webstudio platform is open core.